Trilingual-byford/Gnemes-Memes/README.md

 # Gnemes-Memes - developing with Docker and golang
-### Gnemes:Explore・understand・enjoy world's funny Internet Memes
+### Gnemes:Explore・understand・enjoy world's funny Internet Memes.

 #### To start the application